Training and Professional Development

 Tellin’ Stories Family Partners Series

 With support from the W.K.
-Kellogg Foundation, Teaching for Change is launching a new and unprecedented training series for D.C.-area elementary schools to develop meaningful family engagement strategies for their school communities.
-Click here to download the Tellin’ Stories Family Partners Series informational brochure.
+Kellogg Foundation, Gwendolyn and Morris Cafritz Foundation, and Open Society Foundations, Teaching for Change launched a new and unprecedented training series for D.C.-area elementary schools to develop meaningful family engagement strategies for their school communities.

 Professional Development for Teachers and School Staff

 Over 40 years of research shows us that involving families and the community contributes to children’s academic and social success.
 Despite this knowledge, schools and policymakers continue to grapple with ways to effectively engage all groups of parents in the education of their children.
 Many immigrant, low income and ethnic minority families (95% of the DC public school student population) do not feel welcome at their children’s school, let alone involved, and are marginalized from formal engagement in their child’s school.
 Parents are viewed as obstacles to their children’s progress and are often blamed for any shortcomings.